pfSense Firewall 2.8: Install & Config – Settings Walkthrough

 Let’s pick up right where Part 1 left off: pfSense Firewall Appliance Unboxing.
 This isn’t a quick-start guide.
 It’s my logbook from weeks of fine-tuning pfSense.
 Weeks, not years, so follow along and let’s learn and improve our pfSense configs together.
-In this article, I share my pfSense setup: network interfaces, firewall rules, pfBlockerNG, Suricata, the works.
-Basically, this is a dump of my journey in finding the best pfSense settings that work for me.
+In this article, I share my pfSense setup: interfaces, firewall rules, pfBlockerNG, Suricata, the works.
+A pfSense guide based on my journey to find the best config that works for me.

 It’s my first time using pfSense, but I’ve managed various firewalls on Linux servers over the years.
 By sharing my config, I hope to welcome corrections, suggestions, and to help readers who are just getting started with pfSense.